Mafia (series): Mafia: Definitive Edition (2020)

 Mafia: Definitive Edition is a remake of the original Mafia game, developed by Hangar 13 and published by 2K Games for Windows, PlayStation 4, and Xbox One in September 2020.
 The remake builds upon the gameplay systems introduced in Mafia III while adding several new features, such as the introduction of motorcycles to the series, and closely follows the plot of the original, with several alterations, mainly to the dialogue and locations.

 Mafia: The Old Country (2025)

 A fourth main installment in the series following Mafia III was first announced in August 2022.
 On August 20, 2024, the game's title was revealed to be Mafia: The Old Country, confirming it would be a prequel to the first game, set in 1900s Sicily and exploring the origins of the Mafia.
 On December 12, 2024, a full trailer debuted at the Game Awards, providing further details about the setting, narrative and gameplay, as well as a release date of Summer 2025.
-Unlike its predecessors, Mafia: The Old Country will feature more linear gameplay and a bigger focus on its storytelling, but still maintaining the open-world structure.
-The game is set to follow original protagonist Enzo Favara, who joins the Torrisi crime family to escape his indentured labor in Sicily's sulfur mines.
+Unlike its predecessors, Mafia: The Old Country features more linear gameplay and a bigger focus on its storytelling, but still maintaining the open-world structure.
+The game follows Enzo Favara, who joins the Torrisi crime family to escape his indentured labor in Sicily's sulfur mines.